liiskmaa/trading-bot/README.md

 - **Price chart** — the last 30 minutes of BTC price, with every grid level overlaid as a horizontal dashed line.
 Buy levels are green, sell levels are red.
 Only active (open) orders get a price label so the chart doesn't get cluttered.
 - **Equity curve** — portfolio value over the same 30-minute window, as a filled area chart below the status cards.
-- **Status cards** — portfolio value, drawdown (with a progress bar relative to the 8% limit), number of open orders, consecutive losses, and cooldown countdown if one is active.
+- **Status cards** — portfolio value (USDT + BTC mark-to-market, with a breakdown line showing each separately), drawdown (with a progress bar relative to the 8% limit), number of open orders, consecutive losses, and cooldown countdown if one is active.
 - **Recent trades** — last 50 fills with time, side, price, quantity, and realised P&L. Buy rows show a dash for P&L since the profit is only realised when the paired sell fills.

 The header shows bot state (running / paused / cooldown / emergency stop), current price, trading mode, AI regime classification, and how long the bot has been up.